The Brownian Web as a random $\mathbb R$-tree: Abstract

 \section{Abstract}

-Motivated by~\cite{CHbc}, we provide an alternative characterisation of the Brownian Web~\cite{TW,FINR}, i.e.\ a family of coalescing Brownian motions starting from every point in $\R^2$ simultaneously, and fit it into the wider framework of random (spatial) $\R$-trees.
-We determine some of its properties (e.g.\ its box-counting dimension) and recover some which were determined in earlier works, such as duality, special points and convergence of the graphical representation of coalescing random walks.
-Along the way, we introduce a modification of the topology of spatial $\R$-trees in~\cite{DL,BCK} which makes it Polish and could be of independent interest.
+Motivated by~\cite{CHbc}, we provide a construction of the Brownian Web~\cite{TW,FINR}, i.e.\ a family of coalescing Brownian motions starting from every point in $\R^2$ simultaneously, as a random variable taking values in a space of (spatial) $\R$-trees.
+This gives a stronger topology than the classical one {(i.e.\ Hausdorff convergence on closed sets of paths)}, thus providing us with more continuous functions of the Brownian Web and ruling out a number of potential pathological behaviours.
+Along the way, we introduce a modification of the topology of spatial $\R$-trees in~\cite{DL,BCK} which makes it a complete separable metric space and could be of independent interest.
+We determine some properties of the characterisation of the Brownian Web in this context (e.g.\ its box-counting dimension) and recover some which were determined in earlier works, such as duality, special points and convergence of the graphical representation of coalescing random walks.